Sample Report

 Item 5 — Standard License Fee

-The $39,500 initial license fee is within normal range for automotive franchise systems.
+The $39,500 initial license fee is within normal range for automotive.

 Item 19 — Top Quartile Performance is Strong